aherve/eChess/README.md

 - black piece (high voltage)
 - no piece (~ half the supply voltage)

 In addition to the sensors, a 8x8 LED matrix is used to display the opponent's moves on the board.
-An arduino microcontroller interfaces with a typescript program running on a computer to control the LEDs, read the sensors, and communicate with the lichess API.
+An arduino microcontroller interfaces with an embedded go program to control the LEDs, read the sensors, and communicate with the lichess API.

 ## Showing the moves